Columbus Catholic High School (Marshfield, Wisconsin)

 Columbus Catholic High School is a private, Roman Catholic high school in Marshfield, Wisconsin.
-It is located in the Roman Catholic Diocese of La Crosse.

-Background

-Columbus Catholic High School is one of two Catholic high schools in Wood County.
+It is located in the Roman Catholic Diocese of La Crosse and is one of two Catholic high schools in Wood County.

-Starting with the 2012–2013 school year, Columbus Catholic High School administrators and teachers began a one-to-one iPad integration.

-They won in 2024 Boys Basketball State Championship.
+In 2024 they won the Division 5 Boys Basketball State Championship, beating Abundant Life Christian School in the final while setting a state record for the number of three-pointers in a game.